Penny Chuter: Punting, sculling and rowing career

 Chuter competed for Great Britain in the women's single scull event at the European Rowing Championships each year from 1960 to 1964, winning the silver medal in 1962.
+She was not able to compete in the Olympic games at the time, as the Olympic regatta was restricted to men.
 In 1964, she retired from international competition and started training as a physical education teacher.

 In 1973, the Amateur Rowing Association (ARA) appointed Chuter as its first national coach with responsibility for women's rowing.
 She remained with the ARA for about twenty years, becoming its chief coach for men's rowing from 1979 to 1982, then Director of Coaching from 1982 to 1986 and Director of International Rowing from 1986 to 1990.
 Her trainees included a 1992 Olympian Wade Hall-Craggs.
+In 1994 Chuter was appointed chief coach to the Oxford University Boat Club, and then in 1997, she moved to work for Sport England.
+Chuter retired in 2002, and moved to Cornwall.